Rob Heyland

-Rob Heyland (born 2 April 1954) is an Anglo-Irish screenwriter, actor and landscape designer.
+Rob Heyland (born 2 April 1954) is a British screenwriter, actor and landscape designer.

 Early life and education

 Heyland was born in London to Irish parents and brought up in Kent where his father was a GP.
 He was educated at The King’s School, Canterbury and studied acting at the Central School of Speech and Drama in London (1976-9).

 Career

-Landscape Design

-At Central, with a child to support, Rob created Gaylord and Merriweather – Good Gardeners of Hampstead, a landscape company.
-Over the following ten years he built gardens for Charles Dance, Alfred Brendel, Michael Palin, Phil Collins, Janet Suzman, Jeremy Irons and many others.
-Employees included Joe Swift and Nick Franglen.

 Acting

 On leaving Central, Rob and his wife Victoria were involved in the setting up of Burgh House arts and community centre in Hampstead and became the centre's first administrators (1979-1984).
 At the same time Rob started his acting career as a founder member of The Kick Theatre Company with Deborah Warner.

 Heyland and Warner took over the running of the New End Theatre in Hampstead.
 They opened with Anthony Minghella’s Whale Music.
 They commissioned Steven Berkoff to write Decadence, with Linda Marlowe, which had its premier at the theatre.
 They also brought Judi Dench and her husband Michael Williams in their final performance together in Village Wooing.
 Heyland established a thriving late night review spot at the theatre, which hosted, amongst others, the Edinburgh Fringe award winning Cambridge Footlights team of Stephen Fry, Emma Thompson, Hugh Laurie and Tony Slattery in their first London performances.
 They also established The Wow Show, a rolling revue involving up-and-coming comedians.